kscalelabs/kos-kbot/.github/pull_request_template.md

 ### Checklist
+- [ ] I've completed all the documentation steps above (problem, solution, validation).
 - [ ] I confirm there's no AI slop in this PR.
-- [ ] I've completed all the steps above.
 - [ ] I've updated the documentation to reflect my changes.